Monaco – Health and Safety

 The CDC recommends being up to date with all your regular shots.
 These vaccines include measles-mumps-rubella (MMR) vaccine, diphtheria-tetanus-pertussis vaccine, varicella (chickenpox) vaccine, polio vaccine, and your yearly flu shot

 They also suggest be vaccinated for hepatitis A. There is also some advice about protection for hepatitis B and rabies.
 Rabies is present in bats in the United Kingdom.
-However, it is not a major risk to most travelers.
+However, it is not a major risk to most travellers.

 Centre Hospitalier Princesse Grace provides medical care and emergency services.
 There are over a dozen pharmacies around town, including the conveniently located Pharmacie Ferry and Pharmacie de Monte-Carlo.
 Monaco’s pharmacie de garde system keeps one pharmacy open 24/7 at all times (the specific pharmacy changes weekly).